 Festival Orchestra

-A specially assembled festival orchestra came together for the first time, at Richard Wagner’s instigation, for the 1876 Bayreuth Festival.
-For the premiere of “Parsifal” in 1882 on the occasion of the second Bayreuth Festival, the Bavarian King Ludwig II placed the orchestra and choir of the Munich Court Theatre at the Festival’s disposal.
-The Munich Court orchestra also played for the 1883 and 1884 Festivals.
-Since 1886 there has been a festival orchestra each year, consisting of the best musicians from other musical ensembles.
-So it has remained to this day: around 200 musicians from distinguished orchestras in Germany and abroad come together every year for the Bayreuth Festival.
-Although the festival orchestra is newly engaged every year, numerous musicians have been part of the festival for many years and consider this to be their second artistic home.
+A specially assembled festival orchestra first came together at the instigation of Richard Wagner in 1876 for the first Bayreuth Festival.
+For the premiere of “Parsifal” in 1882, on the occasion of the second Bayreuth Festival, Bavarian King Ludwig II provided the orchestra and choir of the Munich Court Theatre.
+The Munich Court Opera Orchestra also played during the festivals in 1883 and 1884.
+Since 1886, a festival orchestra consisting of the best musicians from other ensembles has existed again.
+This has remained the case to this day: Around 200 musicians from renowned orchestras in Germany and abroad come together specifically for the Bayreuth Festival every year.
+Although the festival orchestra is re-engaged annually, there are numerous musicians who have participated in the festivals repeatedly for many years and consider them their second artistic home.